Ariana Kelly represents District 16 in the Maryland House of Delegates.

 After graduating from Walter Johnson High School, Ariana attended the University of Wisconsin-Madison.
 While there, she developed a passion for advocacy on public health and violence prevention issues as a student health advocate.
 After graduation, Ariana returned to Montgomery County, where she started her career helping connect people with social services at Travelers Aid International.

-Ariana moved to New York and continued building experience in issues that matter to families, including youth empowerment and domestic violence education.
+Ariana moved to New York and continued building experience on issues that matter to families, including youth empowerment and domestic violence education.
 In addition to working at Girls Inc, and Legal Momentum, Ariana also volunteered for numerous Democratic political campaigns, and public health nonprofits.
 She settled back in Bethesda and welcomed her daughter, Maeve.

-Ariana began producing PBS’ To The Contrary, a weekly news program.
+She then began producing PBS’ To The Contrary, a weekly news program.
 She covered a wide range of issues including state and federal legislation, business, education, health, and the environment.
 As a journalist, Ariana learned to evaluate issues from different perspectives, to ask tough questions, and when appropriate, dig deep below the surface.

-Ariana next joined MomsRising.org as a National Campaign Director.
+Ariana then joined MomsRising.org as a National Campaign Director.
 MomsRising is an innovative online advocacy organization that works to build a more family-friendly nation.
 Through her work at MomsRising, Ariana has honed her skills working on a wide array of policy issues, including environmental health, family economic security, early learning, and more.
 Highlights include working on the successful Maryland BPA bill (and similar bills in other states), federal reform of the Toxic Substances Control Act, healthcare reform, and the Paycheck Fairness Act.

 A lifelong Democrat, Ariana has served on the Board of Directors of the Democratic Women’s PAC of Maryland.